radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 {{< rad file="snippets/redis-kubernetes-variables.tf" embed=true marker="//CONTEXT" lang="terraform" >}}

-Ensure that your `main.tf` has a defined `required_providers` in order to ensure that credentials and the correct resource provider is detected by Radius:
+Ensure that your `main.tf` has a defined `required_providers` in order to guarantee that your credentials and the correct resource provider is detected by Radius:

 {{< rad file="snippets/redis-kubernetes-main.tf" embed=true marker="//PROVIDER" lang="terraform" >}}